-Dive into Delhi with an evening trip through the heartbeat of the city!
+Dive into Delhi, taking in the history and heartbeat of the old city!

 We don’t go inside as it is closed in the evening, but we think the best view is from outside where you can appreciate the imposing structure.

 Visit Ghata Masjid, which translates to Cloud Mosque in Urdu.
 It is said to resemble the Jama Masjid, built by Shah Jahan.

 Stop by a famous haveli along the way and be transported to the Mughal era.
 Then wander through the alleys of a famous area in Old Delhi and find the 7 Jain Houses.
 These century old homes will are bright, colourful and regal.
 A perfect place to enjoy a peaceful pocket of the old capital.